JackyCSer/JavacCompiler/README.md

 # JavacCompiler
-A Javac Compiler from OpenJDK.
+A Javac Compiler from OpenJDK for study and research.

 From: https://jdk7.java.net/source.html